rheeger/spark-stacker/packages/shared/docs/checklists/phase3.5.1-indicator-testing-reporting.md

 ## Expected Outcomes

-1. Comprehensive backtesting framework that supports all our existing indicators
+1. [x] Comprehensive backtesting framework that supports all our existing indicators
-2. Detailed performance analytics that go beyond simple buy/sell signals
+2. [ ] Detailed performance analytics that go beyond simple buy/sell signals
-3. Clear understanding of each indicator's strengths and weaknesses in different market conditions
+3. [ ] Clear understanding of each indicator's strengths and weaknesses in different market conditions
-4. Professional-quality reports that provide actionable insights for strategy improvement
+4. [ ] Professional-quality reports that provide actionable insights for strategy improvement
-5. Data-driven framework for selecting and combining indicators into robust trading strategies
+5. [ ] Data-driven framework for selecting and combining indicators into robust trading strategies

+## Current Status

+1. ✅ Set up directory structure for market datasets with regime categories (bull/bear/sideways)
+2. ✅ Implemented a market dataset generator that works with exchange connectors
+3. ✅ Created a data normalization pipeline with multiple normalization methods
+4. ✅ Added command-line script for generating and managing datasets
+5. ✅ Implemented comprehensive test suite for both components
+6. 📝 Documentation added in `packages/spark-app/docs/market_data_implementation.md`

 ## Next Steps

 After completing this phase, proceed to:

+- Implement support for different timeframes and resolution switching
+- Create market regime labeling for performance segmentation
+- Implement realistic trading simulation with slippage, fees, and proper timing
 - Implement the best-performing indicators and strategies in live testing
 - Create an automated strategy rotation based on changing market conditions
 - Build continuous backtesting pipeline integrated with CI/CD